Outdoor Winter Fun Gifts 2023

-Looking for other types of gifts?
+Looking for other types of gear?
+Check out all this season’s gift guides!
 The TMM team wrote A LOT of different gift guides this season, including guides for moms, dads, teens, and toddlers.
 And we didn’t forget summer either, with guides for water sports and hiking.

 I can’t count the number of times I’ve dug around the bottom of my bag to unearth a crumpled-up package of handwarmers, only to shake them up and find duds.
 And I never liked throwing them away!
 Enter Aurora Heat, a company that makes reusable hand and feet warmers from ethically-sourced pelts in the Indigenous community of Thebacha.
 By wearing them fur side against your skin, the pelts absorb your own body heat and reflect it back to you, keeping you toasty warm.
 See our full Aurora Heat review here.